PengZhenghao/Academic-Slides-Template/README.md

-# Academic-Slides-Template for Keynote in macOS
+# Academic Slides Template for Keynote in macOS

-Author: Mark Zhenghao Peng.
+Author: Mark Zhenghao Peng

+Extremely clear, minimalistic academic slides template which I have used for a long time.

 ## Demo